gajus/eslint-plugin-jsdoc/README.md

 ## Attribution

 Unusual, but I want to start the documentation with attribution to [JSCS: JavaScript Code Style checker](http://jscs.info/).
 This ESLint plugin is a wrapper around JSCS and the [`jscs-jsdoc`](https://github.com/jscs-dev/jscs-jsdoc) plugin.

+The reason for writing this plugin is to have all the linting rules in a consistent, plugin driven setup, that ESLint provides.

-Thank you for your work.
+Thank you for your work JSCS.

-## Instalation
+## Installation

 Install [ESLint](https://www.github.com/eslint/eslint) either locally or globally.